 “Okay, wait here a moment.”

 Vic stood up as Luke came into the room, carrying a grey blanket.
-“Did he do it again?”
+“He do it again?”

 Vic replied, “Yep, but no children.”